emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

 - **Path Coverage**: test every path through the program from entry to exist

+## Test Driven Development (TDD)
+Test Driven Development, aka TDD, is a development process where code is written after writing and passing tests.
+The general flow for TDD is: write a test case for a component, eg. method, you want to later implement, compile it and fix compile errors -> run the test and see if it fails -> implement a very simple version of it that passes the test case -> adjust the implemented code as needed (refactor it).

+TDD requires a programmer to think differently, as you're focused on coming up with test cases for a program that doesn't yet exist.
+This allows you to think outside the box without being influenced by the implemented code.
+TDD has other benefits as well.
+Since the program you create must pass tests before implementation, the program always works as expected and the end result is more reliable.
+Decisions regarding the program are always made when needed, as opposed to too early, and are more likely to be correct.
+This implementation also allows future modifications to be cheaper, easier, and less frequent.

+Example of TDD using a class called Calculate and its method add, which adds two given integers

+    //Step 1: make a test case
+    import org.junit.Test;
+    import static org.junit.Assert*;

+    public class CalculateTest
+    {
+        @Test public void testAdd()
+        {
+            assertTrue(10 == calculate.add(5,5);
+        }
+    }

+    //Step 2: write the minimal code that passes the test case public class Calculate
+    {
+        static public int add (int a, int b)
+        {
+            return 10; //we know this is guaranteed to pass }
+    }

+    //Step 3: ensure that the code fails if a different test case is made public class CalculateTest
+    {
+        @Test public void testAdd()
+        {
+            assertTrue(7 = calculate.add(1,5)); //test will fail
+        }
+    }

+    //Step 4: alter the code to fix the test case public class Calculate
+    {
+        static public int add (int a, int b)
+        {
+            return a + b; //works!
+        }
+    }

+### TDD Features
+**Unit tests* and **refactoring** play an important role in TDD.
+Unit tests allow us to test specific aspects of a functionality.
+They can execute rapidly, are independent of one another, their surrounding environment, and execution order, and they can be automated.

+In TDD, a **fixture** is a set of objects that we have instantiated for testing purposes and consists of initializations (prefix values) and reset values (postfix values). **Test doubles** are objects that look like the real objects you will use in production but execute faster and are easier to develop and maintain.
+They are typically used in state and interaction-based testing.
+The types of test doubles are: stubs, fakes, and mocks. **Stubs** are the simplest possible implementation of an interface. **Fakes** are an alternative simple implementation that are more sophisticated than a stub. **Mocks** are more sophisticated than a fake and can contain assertions, fake implementation of logic, and the ability to return hard-coded values.

+### Assertions
+The most important unit test patterns are assertion patterns: assertTrue, assertFalse, assertEquals, etc...
+There are many types of assertions: resulting state, guard, delta, custom, and interaction.
+A **resulting state assertion** checks that the resulting state is as expected, ex. `assertEquals( desiredState, testState)`.
+A **guard assertion** is used to check for some condition that exists before continuing to the rest of our test code, ex. `assertNotSame(java.lang.Object expected, java.lang.Object actual).`.
+A **delta assertion** is an asserton that expects a change, ex. start with a value that will be altered in the code, alter it in the test, and ensure that it works by comparing that value from the code and test.
+A **custom assertion** is an assertion of your own creation, which means that it encompasses a wide range of test situations, ex. `custom_assertInRange(in_value, message)... assertTrue(message, (in_value < max) && (in_value > min))`.
+An **iteraction assertion** checks if our code works with other code.

+### Legacy Code
+**Legacy code** is an established, existing codebase.
+TDD's general approach isn't useful for this type of code because most of the development will be altering/fixing this older codebase.
+Another method: identify change point -> identify inflection point -> cover the identified inflection point -> make changes -> refactor covered code.

 ## Quality Assurance
 - Quality assurance: all activities designed to measure and improve quality in a product
 - **QA goals**: